Homotopy Coherent Mapping Class Group Actions and Excision for Hochschild Complexes of Modular Categories: The homotopy coherent Lego-Teichmüller game

 Building on the results of \cite{hatcherthurston,harer}, Bakalov and Kirillov prove the following fundamental result about the groupoids of markings:

 \begin{theorem}[\text{\cite[Theorem~4.24]{bakifm}}] For any extended surface $\Sigma$, the groupoid $\FM(\Sigma)$ of markings on $\Sigma$ is connected and simply-connected. \end{theorem}

 We call a category $\cat{A}$ \emph{contractible} if the topological space $|N\cat{A}|$ obtained by geometric realization of its nerve $N\cat{A}$ is contractible, i.e.\ equivalent to a point.
 Put differently, in this case, the $\infty$-groupoid obtained by localizing (in the sense of $\infty$-categories) $\cat{A}$ at \emph{all} morphisms is a contractible Kan complex.
-Hence, a groupoid is contractible if and and only if it is connected and simply connected.
-Therefore, Theorem~\ref{thmbakifm} can be rephrased by saying that the groupoids of markings are contractible. \myskip
+Hence, a groupoid is contractible if and only if it is connected and simply connected.
+Therefore, Theorem~\ref{thmbakifm} can be rephrased by saying that the groupoids of markings are contractible.
+For groupoids, this additional terminology is not really necessary, but it will become relevant below for categories which are not groupoids. \myskip

 For an extended surface $\Sigma$, Bakalov and Kirillov also define a groupoid $\C(\Sigma)$ of cut systems on $\Sigma$ \cite[Section~7.1--7.3]{bakifm}.
 Its objects are cut systems on $\Sigma$ (as defined in Section~\ref{secsurfaceterminology}), and its morphisms are generated by the moves $\barF$ and $\barS$ (corresponding to the moves $\F$ and $\S$ listed above) which are explained in Figure~\ref{figbarfbars}.
 These two moves are subject to five relations.